Yogi06Shingade/HelloYogi/README.md

 I jumped to my feet, completely thunderstruck.
 I blinked my eyes hard.
 I looked carefully all around me.
 And I saw a most extraordinary small person, who stood there examining me with great seriousness.
 Here you may see the best portrait that, later, I was able to make of him.
 But my drawing is certainly very much less charming than its model.

+>My employment history is as follows:
+>My employment history is as follows:
-My employment history is as follows:
+>>My employment history is as follows:

 - 1806 - present: Newell Musgrave LLC
 - 1781 - 1806: Derwent Cumberland Co
+- 1765 - 1781: Staedtler Mars GmbH
+- 1757 - 1765: Dixon Ticonderoga Inc

+- [ ] Checkbox off
+- [x] Checkbox off

+1. 1806 - present: Newell Musgrave LLC
+2. 1781 - 1806: Derwent Cumberland Co
 - 1765 - 1781: Staedtler Mars GmbH
 - 1757 - 1765: Dixon Ticonderoga Inc